 Wisdom represents the intuition, insight, and “street smarts” of characters.
 It determines how well characters understand people and animals.
 It is one of the three characteristics (along with intelligence and charisma) that mages might use for casting spells.

 Charisma represents the charm, leadership, and “people skills” of characters.
 It determines how easily the character can influence others, intimidate enemies, and talk their way out of tricky situations.
-It is one of three characteristics (along with intelligence and wisdom) that mages might use for casting spells.
+It is one of three characteristics (along with intelligence and wisdom) that mages might use for casting spells, and it is the governing characteristic for conjurers.

 The Characteristic Chart